|Date Posted:||Oct 30, 2019|

 · Prior work experience in a similar position within a non-governmental organization (NGO), government agency, or private company.

 · Excellent organizational and analytical skills and strong ability to manage and meet multiple tasks.

 · Substantial experience of developing working relations with stakeholders and beneficiaries; clinical skill training and capacity development experience preferred.

-· Working knowledge of concepts, practices and procedures with providing technical support for maternal and newborn health activities/ projects highly desired.
+· Working knowledge of concepts, practices and procedures with providing technical support for family planning and reproductive health activities/ projects highly desired.

 - Qualified female candidates particularly encouraged to apply